FAQ – Frequently Asked Questions

 A: Due to the increased use of these natural resourses in Electric Vehicle batteries and Catalytic Converters, the price of Rhodium expecially has increased beyond the risk of contaminating the preciuos metal plating solution.
 Rhodium went from $1200 and ounce to over $20,000 and ounce.
 Since real metal is in solution, used in the electroplating process, the cost of the solutions increase as the metals prices do.
 If the price goes back down, I will bring it back.

 Palladium and Platinum.
-Recently I have been seeing pictures of razors I have done in the past where there were dark spots or stains in the finish of the razors plated with Palladium and Platinum.
+Recently I have been seeing pictures of razors I have done in the past where there were dark spots or stains in the finish of the razors plated with Palladium.
 I strive to not have problems with any finish, and if I do, I quit using that finish.
 The Rhodium/ Palladium/ Platinum solutions are made for Jewelry.
 We try to use all solutions with safety razors, but they are very different than jewelry.

 I have 2 theories on the jewelry/ razor stuff.